anrayliu/pyvidplayer2/documentation.md

-# Video(path, chunk_size=10, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, use_pygame_audio=False, reverse=False, no_audio=False, speed=1)
+# Video(path, chunk_size=10, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, use_pygame_audio=False, reverse=False, no_audio=False, speed=1, youtube=False, max_res=1080)

 Main object used to play videos.
 Videos can be read from disk or streamed from Youtube.
 The object uses FFMPEG to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
 Finally, it uses OpenCV to display the appropriate video frames.
 Videos can only be played simultaneously if they're using Pyaudio (see use_pygame_audio below).
+YTDLP is required to stream videos from Youtube.
 This object uses Pygame for graphics.
 See bottom for other supported libraries.

 ## Arguments
  - ```path``` - Path to video file.
 Supports most file types such as mkv, mp4, mov, avi, 3gp, etc.